-The TF recommends adopting a position of inclusion for implication based upon an actor's access, exchange, or use of EHI as well as their role in the healthcare ecosystem.
+The TF recommends adopting a position of inclusion for implication based upon an actor's involvement with EHI as well as their role in the healthcare ecosystem.
 We recommend specifically identifying that an entity should not share EHI where a patient has expressly stated their information should not be shared (and this should remain an exception to information blocking under the privacy sub-exception for respecting an individual's request not to share information).